mr-bt/manager.README/README.md

   * Rank the options, E.g. Bronze, Silver, Gold
   * Be specific and clear on the pros/cons and the risks/mitigations for each variant.
   * Define the success criteria for each option (How does success look like?
 How does failure look like?)
-  * Define rollout, E.g. experiment, kill-switch, how to scale-up, etc.
+  * Define rollout, E.g. experiment, kill-switch, how to scale up, etc.
 * Anticipate the questions of the stakeholders.
 * Keep yourself in check.
 Use your critical thinking, and don't let your ego/emotions get in the way.
 * Make a decision!

-I found that writing a 6 or fewer pages document, less is more, for decisions that have a significant impact or must be discussed by a group works well.
+I found that writing a 6 or fewer pages documents, less is more, for decisions that have a significant impact or must be discussed by a group works well.
 Keeping a decision log is also a tool that helps me understand 'why', 'what' and 'when' I've made a given decision and its quality.

-### When the decision it's not yours to make, or you weren't included, or you simply disagree with the decision
+### When the decision it's not yours to make, or you weren't included, or you disagree with the decision

 If you genuinely agree with the decision, happy days.
-Join forces and let's get it done.
+Join forces, and let's get it done.
 It is, however, harder to buy into a decision that you don't agree with and/or you weren't consulted.
 While I'll always try to include you, decisions must happen at the right level.
 The *right level* is dictated by the ${company_X} structure and processes.
-Sometimes life just happens.
+Sometimes life happens.
 The world is not perfect.
 Note that I'll not be looking for consensus at all costs.
 You're expected to:

 * Provide clear and factual-based arguments why you disagree with the decision on the right forum.
 * Come up with realistic alternatives.
 * If the decision hasn't budged, Disagree and Commit.
 Stand by it and give your best to make it a success.
 Be a team player.

 We all have those moments where we have a gut reaction "I don't like this", "It doesn't make sense whatsoever", "this is wrong", etc. Pace yourself!
 Know your position first; don't just say 'no' and expect others to try to convince you.
 Start by completing the sentence: "I [don't agree with/don't think we should do/don't like] X because…".
 If it doesn't sound strong enough or right, it usually is because it's not.
-Think a bit more, take it off-line, and come back later with good arguments.
+Think a bit more, take it offline, and come back later with good arguments.

 * [5 steps for Disagreeing Effectively](https://medium.com/@joulee/5-steps-for-disagreeing-effectively-9d745ce0dbb4)
 * [Group thinking](https://en.wikipedia.org/wiki/Groupthink) is not acceptable in any circumstances.